 hv_tsc: This setting enables more precise timers for Windows, which boosts performance for any code with timer specific dependencies.

-Note that these settings should not be enabled for Linux-based systems.
+Note that you should not enable these settings for Linux-based systems.

-CloudSigma is dedicated to providing a smooth, zero-to-100 experience for server creation, right out-of-the-box but on the other hand we know there’s a lot to be gained from tweaking your cloud server set-up to your specific requirements.
-Optimized server settings are yet another way that CloudSigma helps its customers get up-and-running with a cloud server quickly but exposes additional options to gain industry leading price-performance for those that want to dive deeper.
+At CloudSigma we work hard to provide a smooth, zero-to-100 experience for server creation right out-of-the-box.
+But on the other hand, we know we can gain a lot from tweaking your cloud set-up to your requirements.
+Optimized server settings are yet another way that CloudSigma helps its customers get up-and-running with a cloud server quickly.
+Also, it exposes additional options to gain industry-leading price-performance for those that want to dive deeper.
 Have fun playing with these settings and good luck with your computing!